Group Visits & Tours

 The museum offers daily public tours and gallery programs by Cultural Interpreters and Museum Ambassadors, along with daily film screenings.
 For information about daily tours, gallery programs, and screenings during your visit, please stop at the Visitor Services desks in the Great Hall, on the Second Floor.

 Building Tours (45 min.–1 hr.)

-Tuesday, Friday: 1 PM
+Monday, Tuesday, and Friday: 1 PM

 Join a Museum Ambassador for an in-depth look at the unique architecture and exquisite beauty of the Alexander Hamilton U.S. Custom House, home of the National Museum of the American Indian–New York.
 Designed by famed architect Cass Gilbert and completed in 1907, the Custom House is a National Historic Landmark.
 The building’s interior splendor includes an elliptical rotunda with a 140-ton dome skylight designed by Valencia-born engineer Raphael Gustavino and murals by New York painter Reginald Marsh, as well as monumental marble arches and columns.
 Tours include a visit to the Collectors Office, not normally accessible to the public.
 The Collectors Office features woodwork by Tiffany Studios and can be seen on Boardwalk Empire and in films like Spike Lee’s Inside Man.